Accelerated Degree Programs

 Programs

 Each degree program is designed to help undergraduate students earn both undergraduate and graduate credit concurrently.
-Up to 15 graduate hours can be applied toward each undergraduate and graduate degree.
+Up to 15 graduate credit hours can be applied toward each undergraduate and graduate degree.
 Requirements may vary depending on the program you choose.
-Please contact the advisor listed in the program links below to ensure the graduate-level courses you take will count toward the undergraduate degree requirements.
+Please contact the advisor listed in the program links below to ensure the graduate-level courses you choose will count toward the undergraduate degree requirements.

 College of Agriculture and Life Sciences